mac-comp240/hw7-shell/README.md

       in which you've clearly indicated which parts you have completed and which parts you have not
     * Any known bugs/errors with your code
+    * Include links to and descriptions of any external sources from which you got significant help (this is in **addition** to including those links and pseudocode in the code files)

 ## Thanks